leangjia/blender_docs/manual/render/layers/denoising.rst

    decide which to keep based on the total amount of information in the features.
    This can help to reduce artifacts, but might cause detail loss around edges.
 Passes
-   You can choose to selectively choose which :doc:`Render Passes </render/layers/passes>` you want to denoise.
+   You can selectively choose which
+   :doc:`Render Passes </render/layers/passes>` you want to denoise.